jamesnulliu/jamesnulliu.github.io/content/blogs/vscode-debug-python/index.md

 ---

-Add the following code to "./.vscode/launch.json" (create the file if it does not exist):
+First, add the following code to "./.vscode/launch.json" (create the file if it does not exist):

 ```json
 {